scandaglio/scandaglio.github.io/README.md

-# scandaglio.github.io
+# Scandaglio

-Home page di Scandaglio
+Main webpage of the project.